 Lines in the this configure file either specify a url or domain using a syntax like [url or domain] or specify a rule or a comment.
 Whitespace is ignored and everything after a semi-colon on a line is treated as a comment.
 The rules immediately following a url or domain line up till the next url or domain line are in effect if one crawling is crawling a prage with that url or domain.
 Each rule line in the textarea consists of a comma separated list of literals followed by a colon followed by a comma separated list of what to do if the literal condition is satisfied.
 A single literal in the list of literals is an optional + or - followed by a sequence of non-space characters.
 After the + or -, up until a; symbol is called the term in the literal.
 If the literal sign is + or if no sign is present, then the literal holds for a document if it contains the term, if the literal sign is - then the literal holds for a document if it does not contain the term, if there is a decimal number between 0 and 1, say x, after the # up to a comma or the first white-space character, then this is modified so the literal holds only if x'th fraction of the documents length comes from the literal's term.
 If rather than a decimal x were a positive natural number then the term would need to occur x times.
 If all the literal in the comma separated list hold, then the rule is said to hold, and the actions will apply.
 The line -term0:JUSTFOLLOW says that if the downloaded page does not contain the word "term0" then do not index the page, but do follow outgoing links from the page.
 The line term1:NOPROCESS says if the document has the word "term1" then do not index it or follow links from it.
 The last line +term2:NOFOLLOW,NOSNIPPET says if the page contains "term2" then do not follow any outgoing links.
-NOSNIPPET means that if that page beneath it.
+NOSNIPPET means that if the page is returned from search results, the link to the page should not have a snippet of text from that page beneath it.
 As an example of a more complicated rule, consider: